 - Brighton Marina is practically a whole separate town, with enough restaurants and entertainment venues (bowling, cinema, casino...) that you could probably spend a whole weekend here.
 It's not got the quirks that Brighton centre has, being predominantly chain restaurants and facilities, but there's some good boat-ogling to be done out on the jetty.

 - If you're planning a return visit after Spring 2023, Sea Lanes should be open.
 The heated 50m outdoor pool right on the seafront will be open to both casual and competitive swimmers.
-In the meantime, the stunning art deco Saltdean Lido can be found about four miles west of Brighton centre, with regular bus services between the two.
+In the meantime, the stunning art deco Saltdean Lido can be found about four miles east of Brighton centre, with regular bus services between the two.

 - Edinburgh Fringe too far away (and spendy)?
 Brighton puts on a fantastic fringe early each summer (2022 runs from 6 May-5 June).
 The city's theatre's, pubs and cafes throng with comedy, drama and dance, while the central hub is The Warren, where many of the bigger shows are staged in various tents.

 - The historic town of Lewes is about 20 minutes by train or 50 minutes by bus inland from Brighton and is home to an impressive castle, a brewery, a popular outdoor pool, and a handful of charming independent shops and cafes, with a focus on antiques.